yizeyi18/ScalES/doc/refactor2020.rst

   DEFINITELY be needed when changing to non-orthorhombic cells (see periodtable.cpp for more information under FIXME)

-- [ ] In Hamiltonian, add a pointer `ptablePtr_` for access to the
-  information in the periodic table.
-Remove the pointer from the `SCF` class.

 Plans for further developments in PWDFT